hhenryhho/RampExercise/README.md

 **Expected:** Initial transactions plus new transactions are shown on the page

 **Actual:** New transactions replace initial transactions, losing initial transactions

+**Solution:** In src/hooks/usePaginatedTransactions.ts, append new response to previous response, and set a check for end of pagination

 # Bug 5: Employees filter not available during loading more data